 It can be concluded from Figure 45 that "Longitudinal Distance of Sprung mass" and after that "Lateral Distance of sprung mass" are more effective parameters in Class 1 categories and height of sprung mass and sprung mass itself are less effective.
 The goal of Signal-Nosie (SNR) plot in this study is "smaller is better" so if one reach the biggest SNR it will closer to the goal.
-So being in Level 1 in "longitudinal distance of sprung mass" factor, Level 2 in "Lateral distance of sprung mass" and " sprung mass" it will get the best result.
+So being in Level 1 in "longitudinal distance of sprung mass" factor, Level 2 in "Lateral distance of sprung mass" factor, and Level 2 for " Height of sprung mass" and " sprung mass" it will get the best result.